Metropolitan area: Definition

-A metropolitan area combines an urban agglomeration, the contiguous, built-up area with zones not necessarily urban in character, but closely bound to the center by employment or other commerce.
-These outlying zones are sometimes known as a commuter belt, and may extend well beyond the urban zone, to other political entities.
-For example, Islip, New York on Long Island is considered part of the New York metropolitan area.
+A metropolitan area combines an urban agglomeration with the contiguous built-up areas, which are not necessarily urban in character but are closely bound to the center by employment or other commerce.
+These outlying zones are sometimes known as a commuter belt and may extend well beyond the urban zone to other political entities.
+For example, East Hampton, New York, on Long Island is considered part of the New York metropolitan area.

+In 2020, the European Commission, the Food and Agriculture Organization, the United Nations Human Settlements Programme, the International Labour Organization, the OECD, and the World Bank have agreed on a common methodological framework for delimitation of urban and rural areas, which contains a definition of metropolitan areas called the Functional urban area.
+It is defined as a city and its commuting zone, which is a contiguous area of spatial units that have at least 15% of their employed residents working in the city.

 In practice, the parameters of metropolitan areas, in both official and unofficial usage, are not consistent.
-Sometimes they are little different from an urban area, and in other cases they cover broad regions that have little relation to a single urban settlement; comparative statistics for metropolitan area should take this into account.
+Sometimes they are little different from an urban area, and in other cases, they cover broad regions that have little relation to a single urban settlement; comparative statistics for metropolitan areas should take this into account.
 The term metropolitan can also refer to a county-level municipal government structure, with some shared services between a central city and its suburbs, which may or may not include the entirety of a metropolitan area.
 Population figures given for one metro area can vary by millions.